MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/why-use-microsoft-edge-devtools.md

 <!-- ====================================================================== -->
 ## Ease of use

 The developer tools in the browser grew organically over the years.
 They can be overwhelming, and sometimes it can be hard to find the feature you're looking for.
 So we've been working to ease new users into the tools by providing an improved documentation system.
-For seasoned users, we've been making it easier to customize the tools to adapt them to your needs.
+For users who have more experience with DevTools, we've been making it easier to customize the tools to adapt them to your needs.

 ### Open and close tools easily

 By clicking the `+` button on the main toolbar or the Drawer toolbar, you can add tools without having to use the **Customize and control DevTools** `…` menu.
 You can activate the `x` button on any tool tab to remove the tool.
-Some tools like Elements, Sources and Console can't be closed and don't show an `x`.
+The **Elements**, **Sources** and **Console** tools are always open, and don't have an `x` on their tab.

 Adding a new tool to a menu bar by activating the + button and selecting it: